 CONTROL ACTION TIMELINE OWNER 1.
 Effective leadership is provided based on a culture of - Ensure all SCM officials have signed the Code of Conduct 31 July of each year SCM MANAGER / DD: EXP&SCM honesty, ethical business practices and good governance, protecting and enhancing the interests of the entity - Implement Disciplinary or necessary action against staff who breached the code of conduct.
 Ongoing as required 2.
-The municipality implements effective human resources - Review the SCM Organogram to ensure compliance and efficiency 31 May 2023 SCM MANAGER / DD: EXP&SCM management to ensure that adequate and sufficiently skilled resources are in Ensure all staff are enrolled and trained in Minimum Competency 31 May 2023 place and that performance is monitored, which should include implementing effective - Ensure all SCM staff have signed their job descriptions that reflect assigned 31 May 2023
+The municipality implements effective human resources - Review the SCM Organogram to ensure compliance and efficiency 31 May SCM MANAGER / DD: EXP&SCM management to ensure that adequate and sufficiently skilled resources are in Ensure all staff are enrolled and trained in Minimum Competency 31 May place and that performance is monitored, which should include implementing effective - Ensure all SCM staff have signed their job descriptions that reflect assigned 31 May

 CONTROL ACTION TIMELINE OWNER consequences against officials who fail to comply with applicable legislation, continuously underperform or are negligent, as well as against those whose actions and decisions cause financial losses tasks and delegations 3.
-The municipality establishes and communicates policies and procedures to enable and support understanding and execution of internal control objectives, processes and Annually review the SCM Policy and SOP's as part of the Budget process Ensure staff sign acknowledgement of SCM policy and SOP reviews annually Approve UIF&amp;W Policy and 31 May each year 31 July of each year 31 May 2023 SCM MANAGER / DD: EXP&SCM responsibilities - an approved SCM policy is in place Reduction Strategy - Communicate to staff and have 30 June 2023 SCM staff sign acknowledgement. - Ensure Consequence Management is enforced ito MFMA section 32.
+The municipality establishes and communicates policies and procedures to enable and support understanding and execution of internal control objectives, Annually review the SCM Policy and SOP's as part of the Budget process Ensure staff sign acknowledgement of SCM policy and SOP reviews annually 31 May each year 31 July of each year SCM MANAGER / DD: EXP&SCM processes, and responsibilities - an approved SCM policy is in place - Approve UIF&W Policy and Reduction Strategy 31 May Communicate to staff and have SCM staff sign acknowledgement.
+30 June - Ensure Consequence Management is enforced ito MFMA section 32.
 Ongoing as required 4.
 Develop and monitor the implementation of action plans to address internal control deficiencies - Implement Audit Action Plan timeously 31 July each year SCM Manager

 CONTROL ACTION TIMELINE OWNER 5.
-Implement proper record keeping promptly to ensure that complete, relevant and accurate information is accessible and available to support financial and performance reporting Maintain a suitable hard-copy filing system Make an electronic backup of hard copies where possible 31 March 2022 31 May 2022 SCM Manager 6.
-Implement controls over daily and monthly processing and reconciling of transactions Maintain Segregation between selecting quotes and making payments Ensure systems Immediate & Ongoing Immediate & DD: EXP&SCM SCM Manager & Manager: Exp Manager: SCM are in place to prevent intentional splitting of procurement Ongoing - Evaluate all Service Providers Performance Monthly with minutes of meetings Immediate & Ongoing SCM Practitioner: Contract Management - Ensure declarations of interest / gifts or benefits are continuously made Immediate & Ongoing Snr SCM Practitioner: Mr A Mabuto 7.
+Implement proper record keeping promptly to ensure that complete, relevant, and accurate information is accessible and available to support financial and performance reporting Maintain a suitable hard-copy filing system Make an electronic backup of hard copies where possible 31 March 31 May SCM Manager 6.
+Implement controls over daily and monthly processing and reconciling of - Maintain Segregation between selecting quotes and making payments Immediate & Ongoing DD: EXP&SCM SCM Manager & Manager: Exp transactions - Ensure systems are in place to prevent intentional splitting of procurement Immediate & Ongoing Manager: SCM - Evaluate all Service Providers Performance Monthly with minutes of meetings Immediate & Ongoing SCM Practitioner: Contract Management - Ensure declarations of interest / gifts or benefits are continuously made Immediate & Ongoing Snr SCM Practitioner: Mr A Mabuto 7.
 Prepare regular, accurate and complete financial and performance reports that are supported and evidenced by reliable information - Ensure all SCM Regulations reporting requirements are adhered to on a monthly; quarterly; & annual basis Immediate & Ongoing SCM Manager: / DD: EXP&SCM